-One of the most direct and sustainable ways to support the Asian American and Pacific Islander community is to shop at AAPI-owned businesses.
-And over the past several months, we’ve made a concerted effort to highlight some of these for our readers, with guides to the best gifts under $50 from AAPI-owned brands, the best pieces of wall art from Asian American artists, and even the best tea from Asian producers.
-But in writing up these specific shopping guides, we realized that we’ve featured lots of businesses with AAPI founders and owners and designers in our reporting, even if we haven’t called them out as such.
+One of the most direct ways to support the Asian American and Pacific Islander community is to shop at AAPI-owned businesses.
+Over the past year, we’ve made a concerted effort to highlight some of these for our readers, with guides to the best gifts under $50 from AAPI-owned brands, the best pieces of wall art from Asian American artists, and even the best tea from Asian producers.
+But in writing up these specific shopping guides, we realized that we had featured lots of businesses with AAPI founders and designers in our reporting, even if we hadn’t yet called them out as such.

-So we’ve created an evergreen directory of more than 70 AAPI-owned businesses in five categories: beauty and wellness, fashion and accessories, food and drink, home and design, and miscellaneous businesses that don’t fit neatly into any of the other groupings.
-These recommendations are pulled from our archives, meaning we’ve written about every single one of these companies before.
+So in June 2021, we created this evergreen directory of more than 70 AAPI-owned businesses in five categories: beauty and wellness, fashion and accessories, food and drink, home and design, and miscellaneous businesses that don’t fit neatly into any of the other groupings.
+All of the recommendations were pulled from our archives, meaning we’ve covered at least one item from every single one of these companies before.
+This year, we updated the directory with even more AAPI-owned businesses we’ve written about this past year — now 98 businesses in total.
 They’ve all been vetted by our writers and editors, recommended to us by celebrities and experts alike, and, in several cases, become best sellers among our readers.
-We’ve also gone through the list and added a product or two from each brand so you can see some of our favorite picks.
-(And if the product we originally wrote about is sold out, we’ve included something similar.)
-If you want to jump to a specific category, use the links below.
+We’ve also gone through the list and added our favorite product or two from each brand so you get some shopping inspiration.
+(If the product we originally wrote about is sold out, we’ve included something similar.)
+Lastly, if you want to jump to a specific category, use the links below.